Alfredo E. Pascual

-Alfredo "Fred" Espinosa Pascual (born July 7, 1948) is a Filipino international development banker and finance expert, currently serving as the Secretary of Trade and Industry under the administration of Bongbong Marcos since June 30, 2022.
+Alfredo "Fred" Espinosa Pascual (born July 7, 1948) is a Filipino international development banker and finance expert who served as the Secretary of Trade and Industry under the administration of President Bongbong Marcos from June 30, 2022 to August 1, 2024.
 He also served as the 20th President of the University of the Philippines (U.P.)
 System, from 2011 to 2017.
 He was a member of the U.P.
 Board of Regents, the university's highest policy-making and governing body, representing the alumni, just before he was elected as U.P.
-President, the first non-faculty member to hold the position.
+President.